US CYBER GAMES®

 What need does the program address?

 According to the November 7, 2019 edition of Information Security Solution Review, there is currently a talent gap of over 500,000 skilled and knowledgeable employees in the cybersecurity workforce.
-Our mission is to bring together elite cyber athletes, coaches, and industry leaders to help scout, train, and send a US Cyber Team to the International Cybersecurity Challenge.
-This program will help inform and inspire the broader community on ways to develop tomorrow’s cybersecurity workforce.
+Our mission is to bring together cyber athletes, coaches, and industry leaders to help scout, train, and send a US Cyber Team to the International Cybersecurity Challenge.
+The US Cyber Games program will help inform and inspire the broader community on ways to develop tomorrow’s cybersecurity workforce.

 - April 29, 2022 - Call for Athletes and Coaches Open - CLOSED